 I just LOVE this woman.
-When my kids were babies, I cross stitched this chapter; it hangs above my bathtub.
+When my kids were babies, I cross stitched this chapter which now hangs above my bathtub.
 I see it every night.

 She fears the Lord.
 She is nurturing.
 She is respected.
 She is resourceful.
 She is industrious.
 She is a business woman.